Abhishek9589/OnlySeries/README.md

 - components.json: Radix UI/shadcn component settings (used for consistent styles).

 ## server/
-- index.js: Express app with CORS and JSON; mounts routes from routes/tmdb-proxy.js; exposes endpoints used by the client:
+- index.js: Express app with CORS and JSON; mounts routes from routes/tmdb-proxy.js; exposes endpoints used by the client (see API Endpoints).
-  - GET /api/imdb-rating?title=...&year=...
-  - GET /api/tv/:id/season/:season
 - routes/tmdb-proxy.js: Implements TMDB and OMDb proxy logic.
-  - getTVSeason: Fetches TMDB season details by tv id and season number.
-  - getIMDbRating: Queries OMDb with automatic key rotation and basic error handling; returns { imdbRating, imdbID }.
+Includes OMDb key rotation and season/TV detail helpers.
-- node-build.js: Helper for node build output (entry used by start script after build).
+- node-build.js: Serves the built SPA and API in production.

 ## client/
 ### App & Pages